1970 British Annapurna South Face expedition: Above Camp V

-Bonington's general plan had been to pair off the leading climbers and to share the work of the pairs equitably by having periods of rest, carrying supplies to higher camps and extending the route.
-The Sherpas were carrying higher up the mountain than expected and other trekkers with climbing experience had turned up by chance and helped out.
-However at the higher camps things were not going so well and so on 13 May Bonington decided that when Frost and Burke came down to be rested they would be replaced by Whillans and Haston.
-In fact it was the turn of Estcourt and Boysen to force the route upwards but they had been working hard doing carrying while Whillans and Haston were rested.
-Over the radio between various camps some of the adversely affected climbers complained but were accepting it after Bonington agreed for Whillans and Haston to do a single carry before rotating into the lead.
-Whillans then started criticising Burke and Frost for making very slow progress on the Rock Band and so, to curtail the increasing bitterness, the radio call was ended leaving each pair to plan the detail of their newly assigned roles.
+Bonington's general plan had been to pair off the leading climbers and to share the work of the pairs equitably by alternating periods of rest, carrying supplies to higher camps and extending the route.
+The Sherpas were carrying supplies higher up the mountain than expected, and other trekkers with climbing experience had turned up by chance and helped out.
+However, at the higher camps things were not going so well.
+On 13 May, Bonington decided that when Frost and Burke came down to rest, they would be replaced by Whillans and Haston.
+In fact, it was Estcourt and Boysen's turn to force the route upwards, but they had been working hard doing carrying while Whillans and Haston rested.
+Over the radio between various camps, some of the adversely affected climbers complained, but accepted after Bonington agreed that Whillans and Haston would do a single carry before rotating into the lead.
+Whillans then started criticising Burke and Frost for making very slow progress on the Rock Band and so, to curtail the increasing bitterness, the radio call was ended, leaving each pair to plan the detail of their newly assigned roles.

-On their last day in the lead Burke and Frost, possibly goaded by the criticism, managed to fix ropes up all the way to the Flat Iron.
-Burke had been on the face for 28 days, and Frost only slightly less – Bonington thought Burke's climb had been on the most exacting rock of the entire expedition.
-When Frost met Bonington down at Camp II he firmly told him he thought the stab in the back of Estcourt and Boysen had wrecked the morale of the expedition – all the same he maintained his close relationship with Bonington.
+On their last day in the lead, Burke and Frost, possibly goaded by the criticism, managed to fix ropes up all the way to the Flat Iron.
+Burke had been on the face for 28 days, and Frost only slightly less.
+Bonington thought Burke's climb had been on the most exacting rock of the entire expedition.
+When Frost met Bonington down at Camp II, he firmly told him he thought the way he had treated Estcourt and Boysen had wrecked the morale of the expedition – all the same, he maintained his close relationship with Bonington.